2blue1clown/rainfall-console-application/README.md

 ### Single Responsibility Principle
 Each class shoule do one thing and one thing only.
 #### Implementaion
-- FileService is responsible for reading data in from files.
+- FileReader is responsible for reading data in from files.
 - Console is responsible for recieving inputs and giving the outputs.
 - App is responsible for passing data around the services.
 - ReportService is responsible for generating a Report data for each device